-We already organised three 8-week courses.
+We already organised six 8-week courses, given by Arthur Rep, a local expert.
 They proved so popular we bring it back on popular demand.
 See for details below.

 What do we do?